kagiko/vaultwarden-wiki/Using-Docker-Compose.md

 ```bash
 docker-compose up -d
 ```
-to create & start the containers.
-It creates a private network between the two containers for the reverse proxy, only caddy is exposed to the outside.
+to create and start the containers.
+A private network for the services in this `docker-compose.yml` file will be created automatically, with only Caddy being publicly exposed.

 ```bash
 docker-compose down
 ```
 stops and destroys the containers.

+A similar Caddy-based example for Synology is available [here](https://github.com/sosandroid/docker-bitwarden_rs-caddy-synology).

 If there's no need for websocket notifications, you can run Bitwarden_rs alone.
 Here's my example.
 Actually I'm running Bitwarden_rs on my Raspberry Pi and I'm using bitwardenrs/server image.
 If you want to do the same, remember to change it to the example.
 ```yml